Currently set to Index

 In the following article, we discuss how Amazon has become saturated and tips you can use to still realize success on the platform in 2024

-1. Competing directly with Amazon
+1. Competing Directly with Amazon

 Although there are various pros and cons to selling through Amazon’s FBA program, the majority 73% of Amazon sellers elect to sell through it.
 BigCommerce highlights that enrolling in the FBA program increases a seller's revenue by 30 - 50%!
 Why is that?
 Online shoppers absolutely hate to pay for shipping, but Amazon Prime members get free shipping in two days or fewer, and the products of FBA sellers are Prime eligible.
 Plus, if you want to win the buy box over other sellers with the same product, participation in the FBA program is a must.